With summer temperatures rising, you, like many Canadians across the country may be feeling overwhelmed with skyrocketing cooling bills.

 Air Conditioner Installation Costs

 Expect to pay between $500-$1000 for a professional installation of your high-efficiency air conditioner.
 Note that the prices listed on this page generally include installation and most contractors will provide a quote for the unit AND installation.

 An installation performed by an experienced and certified HVAC technician gives you peace of mind that the job will be done right the first time.
 An improperly sized or incorrectly installed air conditioning unit will not cool your home efficiently.
 This can lead to accelerated wear and damage, resulting in greater cost to you for repair or replacement.

 HVAC contractors must generally pay for necessary insurance, local licensing, permits, and overhead costs like equipment, vehicles, and administrative staff to operate.
 This is why we generally caution consumers against going for suspiciously cheap offers you occasionally see advertised online… in many cases, there’s a very good reason why the prices are so cheap!

 “Can I install my central air conditioner myself?”

 Unless you’re a licensed electrician or HVAC technician, it’s generally best to leave the installation to the experts.

-At Furnace Prices, we understand that the cost of a new high-efficiency air conditioner is at the forefront of consumers minds.
+At Furnace Prices, we understand that the replacement cost of an old unit or the cost of a new high-efficiency air conditioner is at the forefront of consumers minds.
 To that end, our experts have compiled a breakdown of pricing that you can expect to pay for a new high-efficiency furnace.